Monday, January 24

 (3) Viviparity- means female sharks carry embryos inside them until the shark pups are ready to be born.

 3. Most sharks are carnivores!
-Carnivores means that they eat meat!
-A shark’s diet consists of other fish, shrimp, marine mammals, and lots of other sea creatures!
+Carnivores mean that they eat meat!
+A shark’s diet includes other fish, shrimp, marine mammals, and other sea creatures!

-4. The Great White shark is warm blooded not cold blooded like most sharks are.
+4. The Great White shark is warm, not cold-blooded like most sharks are.

 5. Sharks have a great sense of smell!
-They can smell hundreds of times better than a human can smell with their nose!
+They can smell hundreds of times better than humans with their noses!

 6. July 14th of every year is National Shark Awareness Day!!

 7. Sharks can grow up to 50,000 teeth in their lifetime!
 Most sharks have about 5 rows of teeth!
-Depending on the species of sharks they can have 50 to 3000 teeth at a time!
-Sharks lose some teeth every day, but they are capable of regrowing their teeth!
+Depending on the species of sharks, they can have 50 to 3000 teeth at a time!
+Sharks lose some teeth every day, but they can regrow their teeth!
 Isn’t that amazing?

-8. Depending on the species of shark they can live any where from 20 years to 70 years long.
+8. Depending on the species, sharks can live from 20 to 70 years.

 Share a fact about sharks with us?